geocurly/name-splitter/README.md

 ### Unfortunately, utility supports only сyrillic names

 There is a name split utility.
-It's take input string and parse it to the object:
+It's take input string and parse it to the object.

+## Usage:

 ```php
 <?php